 The AUD Library provides the tools needed to complete research and create presentations.
-It contains 58 computers in three computer labs and the Reference area plus a workstation equipped to handle the needs of the visually-impaired.
-There are also two scanners, networked printers (color and black & white), a photocopier and four study rooms.
+It contains 56 computers with all the latest software in three computer labs and the Reference area.
+There is also a workstation equipped to handle the needs of the visuallyimpaired.
+There are also two scanners, networked printers (color and black & white), a photocopier and three study rooms.

 AUD's library staff is committed to providing support to AUD's students.
 Staff knowledge of information resources, professionalism and willingness to assist provide a learning environment where students feel comfortable knowing help is readily available.
 Librarians provide students with mentoring in various search techniques and offer assistance in choosing resources to use for information searches.
 Instructional sessions and workshops on individual databases are provided to ensure that students develop the skills needed to research the full range of information resources.
-A Reference Librarian is on duty until 8:00 p.m. weekdays to provide research assistance to M.B.A. students.
+Experienced library staff is on duty each day until closing and on weekends to provide research assistance to M.B.A. students.
+In addition, students can make an appointment for individual library instruction.